 multi_state_bloc 0.0.3

-multi_state_bloc is a simple, but really powerful solution that allows you to use states of different type in one Bloc, instead of creating one Bloc for each state.
-It is an abstract class that extends Bloc (from flutter_bloc).
+multi_state_bloc is a straightforward solution allowing you to manage substates easily instead of creating one bloc for each state.
+It is only an abstract class that extends bloc.

 Why & How ?

-Each time you emit a state, the view is notified and the state is stored in the Bloc.
-What it means is that you can easily retrieve the last emitted state by looking at the state property of the Bloc.
+Each time you emit a state, the view is notified and the state is stored in the bloc and you can easily retrieve the last emitted state by looking at the state property of the bloc.

-So if state A is issued, then state B, the overall state of the Bloc will be B and there is no way to get back to A except by reinstantiating it or keeping it in memory.
+So if state A is issued, then state B, the overall state of the Bloc will be B and there is no way to retrieve A except by reinstantiating it or keeping it in memory.

 This is what multi_state_bloc does !
 It keeps in memory a reference to the states and it allows you to easily retrieve these states.
 In addition, as soon as a state is emitted, it is intercepted and automatically updated internally.
 So you don't have to worry about anything.